-It helps readers know what to expect in regards to the topics you will cover and if you are a more serious or casual blogger.
+It helps readers know what to expect in regard to the topics you will cover and if you are a more serious or casual blogger.

 When you’re starting to build your blog, there are a few factors you should consider.

 - Blog Name: Of course, we’ve already mentioned the importance of a blog name.
 You’ll use it on your website home page and other parts of your site.

 - Domain Name: Your domain name refers to the address visitors will type into their browser to find your website.
 It includes your blog name and the TLD.